 Hile is a popular Hindu festival of colors devoted to lord Krishna.
 Google has dedicated an easter egg to it.
 In its search engine type Holi and in the result you will see a pile of colors on a plate.
 Click that and start splashing color-filled balloons on the screen.

 9. Christmas – Santa tracker

 Just like Holi, there is a hidden game on Google that can be played by typing Christmas in the Search engine.
 Click on the Gift box and start playing Santatracker.
 What do you have to do?
 A Santa appears on your screen that you can decorate with various colorful goggles, icons, clothes, etc.

 Mario is by far the most famous video game character ever.
 Searching for ‘super Mario brothers’ on Google will display his search with the question box icon below it.
 Upon clicking it, you’re reminded of your childhood days with the iconic music and “200 points” on each tap.

 Pac-Man is another game that is just lodged in the hearts of millions of people.
 When you search ‘Pac man,’ Google shows you the option to play a game to enjoy your nostalgic memories.

 3. Tic tac toe

-What is better than Tic tac toe to pass the time.
+What is better than Tic tac toe to pass the time?
 Countless registers have been filled with scribbles of Tic tac toe on the back in our school days.
 Just search Google for Tic tac toe, and you can play a game with four different levels of difficulty.

-Solitaire is easily the most boring but also the most interesting short games that we used to play.
+Solitaire is easily the most boring but also the most interesting short game that we used to play.
 You can search for Solitaire and start a game to pass your time again and think about when everything was much more straightforward.

 You can play a Snake game on Google, which hasn’t seem to get any more comfortable than the last time you left it.
-Search ‘play snake‘ on Google and be beware from eating your tail 🙂
+Search ‘play snake‘ on Google and be beware of eating your tail 🙂